LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 Upon booting, a new device will:
 1. The new device will contact the DHCP server to obtain an IP address and the location of the file server.
 2. The device will reach out to the file server to download its base configuration(ztp.py).
-3. The device will exicute the ztp.py inside a guestshell that are automatically deployed by the switch
+3. The device will exicute the ztp.py inside a guestshell that are automatically deployed by the device

 # Environment Setup:
 To support the pull-based Zero-Touch Provisioning process, a DHCP server and an Fileserver server are required.
 The new devices should have accebilety to the http sercer within the same VLAN for ease of communication.
+All devices should support ZTP.

 ### Setting Up an HTTP Server to acting as a file server
 We will be using an Ubuntu server with Apache2 as our file server.